 The following section will be at the top of all posts in the LW Women series.

-Several months ago, I put out a call for anonymous submissions by the women on LW, with the idea that I would compile them into some kind of post.
+About two months ago, I put out a call for anonymous submissions by the women on LW, with the idea that I would compile them into some kind of post.
 There is a LOT of material, so I am breaking them down into more manageable-sized themed posts.

 Seven women submitted, totaling about 18 pages.